Bishop Jack Lumanog

-Bishop Lumanog renews ordination vows as Associate Member of The Anglican Union
+Bishop Jack Lumanog renews ordination vows as Associate Member of The Anglican Union

 On this Maundy Thursday, I joined with The Anglican Union for the Propagation of the Gospel clergy (where I am an Associate Member and serve as the Chairman of the Raising Up New Leaders and Oratories working group) from the United States, Cayman Islands, India, Brazil and Africa, crossing 7 time zones via Zoom for the renewal of Ordination Vows and the Oratorians’ Rule of Life.